TerminatorNL/Tiquality/README.md

 ### My blocks don't tick!
 What do I do?

 A block will tick if at least one of the following statements is true:
- - There's a Tracker assigned and the tracker has enough time to tick the block
+ - There's a Tracker assigned and the trackerHolder has enough time to tick the block
- - The block is defined in the config (`AUTO_WORLD_ASSIGNED_OBJECTS`) and the tracker has enough time to tick the block
+ - The block is defined in the config (`AUTO_WORLD_ASSIGNED_OBJECTS`) and the trackerHolder has enough time to tick the block
- - The block is defined in the config (`TICKFORCING`) It will tick even if a tracker has been assigned that ran out of time.
+ - The block is defined in the config (`TICKFORCING`) It will tick even if a trackerHolder has been assigned that ran out of time.

 The fastest way to solve this is simply by standing on the block and running `/tq add below`.
 It will add the block to the config under `AUTO_WORLD_ASSIGNED_OBJECTS`.